 This is a professional preparation program for aspiring athletic training healthcare professionals.

-The program will provide students with a strong foundation of the competencies and proficiencies (knowledge, skills and attitudes) established by the Commission on Accreditation of Athletic Training Education (CAATE) for professional athletic trainer preparation.
-Because of increasing employment opportunities in youth athletic leagues and school settings, students will also take coursework in pediatric sports medicine to address the special needs of this patient population.
+The program provides students with a strong foundation of the competencies and proficiencies (knowledge, skills and attitudes) established by the National Athletic Trainers' Association (NATA) and an educational experience that complies with the Commission on Accreditation of Athletic Training Education (CAATE) standards for professional athletic trainer preparation.
+Because of increasing employment opportunities in youth athletic leagues and school settings, students also engage in pediatric sports medicine coursework to address the special needs of this patient population.
+Students will deliver care to diverse patient populations at a variety of clinical practicum education sites.

-Successfully completing the program will prepare a student to become a national athletic training Board certified (BOC®), Virginia Board of Medicine licensed athletic trainer.
+Successfully completing the program will prepare a student to become a nationally certified, athletic training Board of Certification (BOC®), Virginia Board of Medicine licensed athletic trainer.

 |Anatomy and Physiology||6-8|